Hoocki/qpay/notification-manager/README.md

 # Notification manager
-Service for sends information about transaction to email
+Service for sending emails about payments